 Credit risk on related party balances arises from transactions with other companies in the group.
-Management approves and monitor this transactions and ensure timely settlement of the same.
+Management approves and monitor these transactions and ensures timely settlement of the same.
+The amount that best represents the company's maximum exposure to credit risk at 31 March 2023 is made up of the following: